Exhibition of Achievements of National Economy: 1948–1959 renovation

 By 1989 the exhibition had 82 pavilions with an exhibition area of 700,000 square metres.
 Each pavilion (including the 1939 "regions") had been dedicated to a particular industry or field: the Engineering Pavilion (1954), the Space Pavilion (1966), the Central Industrial Zones Pavilion (1955), the Atomic Energy Pavilion (1954), the People's Education Pavilion (1954), the Radioelectronics Pavilion (1958), the Soviet Culture Pavilion (1964).

 During Soviet times, each year VDNKh hosted more than 300 national and international exhibitions and many conferences, seminars and meetings of scientists and industry professionals.
-These events attracted about 11 million visitors annually, including 600,000 guests from outside the Soviet Union.
-The "Radioelectronics" exhibition hall for some years housed the working (and unique) prototypes of the most advanced ES EVM computers to date, which were time-shared by many research organisations right on the premises.

-The most memorable feature of the exhibition site was the Worker and Kolkhoz Woman (Rabochiy i kolkhoznitsa) statue, featuring the gigantic figures of a man and woman holding together the famous "hammer and sickle".
+The most memorable feature of the exhibition site was the Worker and Kolkhoz Woman (Rabochiy i kolkhoznitsa) statue, featuring the gigantic figures of a man and woman holding together the "hammer and sickle" (symbol of Communism).
 The sculpture, which reaches 25 meters toward the sky, was designed by Vera Mukhina and originally crowned the 35-meter-tall Soviet pavilion at the Paris Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937).
-The statue featured on a logo of Mosfilm, Russia's largest movie studio.

 Present day

 In 1992, VDNKh was renamed, receiving the new acronym VVC, which remained in use until 2014.
 It occupies 2,375,000 square metres of which 266,000 square metres are used for indoor exhibits.
 The territory of VDNKh is greater than that of the Principality of Monaco and has approximately 400 buildings.
 Inadequate maintenance of Vera Mukhina's statue caused such disrepair that the statue was disassembled.
 It was slated to be refurbished and installed on the top of the new pavilion by 2008, but funding shortages lead to dragged-out restoration.
-It was finally reerected in December 2009, now standing atop of a large constructivist pavilion, apparently recreating the original exhibition pavilion from the 1937 World's Fair in Paris that it was designed for.
+It was finally reerected in 2009, now standing atop of a large constructivist pavilion, apparently recreating the original exhibition pavilion from the 1937 World's Fair in Paris that it was designed for.

-The "VDNKh" (or VVTs) complex still operates including the name of a nearby subway station and some sights:
+The "VDNKh" (or VVTs) complex still operates including the name of a nearby subway station and some sights.
+During winter, VDNKh converts into a main Skating Rink.